Hawraa7/Portfolio-Project-3/README.md

 This model tracks each user’s portfolio, including total account value, buying power (cash available for investment), initial investment amount, and the number of owned stocks.

-The platform has methods to help users to manage stock holdings and cash investments interactively, such as a print method, an input method, a clear_terminal, a get_stock_price, a get_symbol_list, an assign_id, a load_portfolio, a save_update, a buy_stock, a sell_stock, an update_account_value, an increase_investment, and finnaly a withdraw_funds.
+The platform has methods to help users to manage stock holdings and cash investments interactively, such as a print method, an input method, a clear_terminal method, a get_stock_price method, a get_symbol_list method, an assign_id method, a load_portfolio method, a save_update method, a buy_stock method, a sell_stock method, an update_account_value method, an increase_investment method, and finally a withdraw_funds method.

 ## Testing